Sodium Isn't Just for Cramps: How Much You Actually Need (and Why)

 White crust on kit

 Start with the baseline that matches your sweat type.
-That's your hourly target for efforts over 60 minutes.
+That's your hourly target for cool-weather efforts past 60 minutes.

 When people hear "take more sodium," they often follow it with "drink more water."

 Makes sense on the surface.
-But more sodium plus way more water can actually make things worse.
+But more sodium plus much more water can actually make things worse.

-Here's why: if you're taking in a lot of water without enough sodium, you dilute what's already in your system.
-Your blood sodium drops, you feel foggy and bloated, and in extreme cases you end up worse off than if you'd done nothing.
-This is called hyponatremia and it's more common than people think, especially in longer races where aid stations are everywhere and nerves lead to overconsumption.
+If you take in a lot of plain water without enough sodium, you dilute what's already in your blood.
+Plasma sodium drops, you feel foggy and bloated, and in extreme cases you end up worse off than if you'd done nothing.
+This is exercise-associated hyponatremia.
+It's more common than people think, especially in longer races where aid stations are everywhere and nerves drive over-drinking.
+Across studies of ultra-distance events, the dominant risk factor for hyponatremia turns out to be fluid intake exceeding losses, not sodium intake being too low (Hoffman & Stuempfle 2015; Hew-Butler 2017).

 Think of it like mixing a sports drink.
 If the instructions say one scoop per 16 ounces, and you put in the scoop but fill it with 32 ounces of water, you've got a weak, diluted drink that doesn't do its job.
 Same thing happens in your body.

-The fix is simple: drink to thirst, not to some arbitrary schedule.
-Fuel sodium based on your sweat profile.
+Drink to thirst, not to a schedule.
+Replace sodium based on your sweat profile and the conditions.
 Let the ratio take care of itself.

 Frequently asked questions